-Micro-learning and online learning requires a highly motivated individual to purchase the course, devise a schedule for themselves, continue to attend lessons and purchase further classes in the future.
-This means that learners will acquire the skills of self-motivation and organisation, which could be hugely beneficial for them in their career.
+Micro-learning and online learning require a highly motivated individual to purchase the course, devise a schedule for themselves, continue to attend lessons and purchase further classes in the future.
+This means that learners will acquire the skills of self-motivation and organisation, which could be hugely beneficial for them in their careers.

 This means that micro-learning can also be used to ascertain the most determined and dedicated employees within a business.

 #3 The world at your fingertips thanks to advancing technologies

 The development of artificial intelligence (AI), virtual reality (VR), augmented reality (AR), phones, tablets and wearable devices such as smartwatches means that there is a rising interest in distance learning.